-To @ec.europa.eu

-President von der Leyen

-European Commission

-Rue de la Loi / Wetstraat 200
+To Madam President von der Leyen European Commission Rue de la Loi / Wetstraat 200 1049 Brussels - Belgium

-1049 Brussels

-Brussels, 5 May 2020.
+Antwerp, 12 May 2020.

-Dear President,
+Dear Madam President,

-We are contacting you to raise with you the concern of the FGTB-ABVV, a Belgian union representing more than 1.5 million workers of which 44% women, about the Commission work programme.
-We understand from the ETUC that the EU Commission is considering a plan is put the EU Pay Transparency Directive and the whole Gender Equality Strategy onto ice.
+We are contacting you to raise, on behalf of the Belgian Transport workers Union (BTB-ABVV) representing more than 50.000 transport workers employed in the different transport sectors in Belgium, the concern about the Commission's work program.
+We understand from the ETUC that the EU Commission is considering a plan to put the EU Pay Transparency Directive and the whole Gender Equality Strategy onto ice.

-We urge you to reconsider.
+We urge you to reconsider!
 In our assessment such an approach would be a mistake with far reaching consequences.

-President, you made gender equality a cornerstone of your Presidency.
+Madam President, you made gender equality a cornerstone of your Presidency.
 Binding Pay Transparency was one of your first 100 days commitments.
 Action to secure gender equality cannot be called into question even in times of COVID-19 crisis.
 Equal pay is a requirement of the EU Treaty, it is not a fair weather option.